Luke-Rand/Blackstar-Campaign-Notes/🎲 Sessions/Session 1.md

 - Room diagonal from Toshi and Laramie
 	- Woman from the [[Circle of The Reawakened Barren]], [[Avel]], who also goes by Red Willow
 		- I'm pretty sure she's an assassin because of the weapons she is hiding
-		- With a man named [[Albert Periwinkle]], but he prefers to go by White Tiger
+		- With a man named [[Albert Periwinkle -White Tiger-]], but he prefers to go by White Tiger
 			- He carries a katana
 			- Wears Kitsune clothes
 			- Reading a book only written in Kitsune